surniaulula/wpsso-rrssb/README.md

 <li>VK</li>
 </ul>

+<p>A built-in stylesheet editor allows you to fine-tune the CSS for each social sharing button location easily (content, excerpt, shortcode, widget, etc.).</p>

 <blockquote>
 <p>Download the Free version from <a href="http://surniaulula.github.io/wpsso-rrssb/">GitHub</a> or <a href="https://wordpress.org/plugins/wpsso-rrssb/">WordPress.org</a>.
 WPSSO RRSSB uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.</p>
 </blockquote>